-May 2013
+September 2013

-www.kas.de/brasilien/en/
+www.kas.de/brazil

-of their citizens.
-The level of taxation on middle and lower classes has reached the saturation point and it has become impossible to tax the rich since they have so many means of hiding income or shifting it to foreign sites.
+classes has reached the saturation point and it has become impossible to tax the rich since they have so many means of hiding income or shifting it to foreign sites.
 If that were not enough, the implacable demography of an aging population is raising the costs of retirement and health policies - and these older people continue to vote at a time when younger ones are abstaining more and more.
 In other words, saving the EURO might be futile if this deeper contradiction is not addressed.